 Mennonite Memorial Home

-Allow family members to transport elders to appointments or for family visits when available.
+Allow community volunteers and family members to transport elders to appointments or for family visits when available.

 - Gently Used Large Print Books or Funds to Purchase New Large Print Books

 - Funds to purchase DVD’s of older movies ($1,500)

 People enjoy watching movies that provide great entertainment and meaningful memories.
 Our VHS tapes need to be changed to DVD’s.